Skip to content

 OAuth 2.0 Scopes

-Permissions in the Auth system map to OAuth 2.0 scopes.
-When a client requests scopes, the Auth service checks if the user has the corresponding permissions.
+Permissions in the Authifi system map to OAuth 2.0 scopes.
+When a client requests scopes, the Authifi checks if the user has the corresponding permissions.

 Security recommendations: